BIOLOGY FOR LIFE

 How to I know if my data is skewed?

-You’ll calculate skew for the trials for each level of your manipulated variable.
-So, if you had five levels of manipulation, you’ll calculate skew 5 times - one time each with the data for each level of your manipulated variable.
+In IB Biology, students often calculate skew for the repeated measurements (trials) for each level of a independent (manipulated) variable.
+So, if you had five levels of manipulation, each with 5 trials of measurement, then skew would be calculated 5 times - one time each with the data set for each level of the independent variable.

 • Use an online SKEW calculator.
 Here’s a good option.
 Be sure to include a citation in your paper if you use this tool.